Nootropics And Advertising

 Why would I want to test the efficacy of products that claim to increase cognitive agility?
 Hey, I am a member of the Baby Boomer generation.
 Need I say more?
 OK, more…

 I have been fascinated with the art and science of brain enhancement since I was in college.
-In those days, I experimented with LSD and black beauties, more commonly know as speed.
+In those days, I experimented with LSD and black beauties, more commonly known as speed.
 Speed worked (I actually thought that I got much smarter and focussed in addition to having higher energy.)
 But, to put it mildly, I did not like the side effects.
 I was too jittery and coming down off speed was horrendous.
 Threw them out.

-I’ve used caffeine and the ever present pot of advertising agency office coffee to juice up my day, mental activity and acuity.
+I’ve used caffeine and the ever-present pot of advertising agency office coffee to juice up my day, mental activity and acuity.
 Yes, folks, caffeine is a drug.

 I’ve tested Adderall and found it, like speed, to totally dial up my energy and ability to get jobs done in shorter periods of time.
 However, although I view Adderall as an extremely effective production enhancer, I do not like coming off of it though it is nowhere as bad as speed.
 I must say that I am dismayed by the growth in Adderall sales.
 Hello parents: Adderall is High Tech speed.
 The fact that we indiscriminately prescribe Adderall and its cousins Ritalin and Concerta to our ‘bored and restless’ kids is a crime.
 A crime that drives over $9 billion in pharmaceutical sales.